 Plastering began in May 1994 and again this involved a significant amount of research into materials and techniques used in contemporary buildings.
 The final choice was a mixture of lime, sand aggregate and either cow or goat hair, which was applied to the laths with no cement or setting agent.

 Sam Wanamaker’s original dream of building a faithful and authentic reconstruction of the Globe Theatre has grown into a major project called the International Shakespeare Globe Centre.
 This complex of inter-related buildings which spread across the one acre site at Bankside is intended to serve the world’s keen interest in the performance of Shakespeare and has become a new tourist attraction for London.
-The focus is of course the Globe Theatre itself but also on site is an Education Centre; an audio-visual Archive & library; the Inigo Jones -an elegant indoor private theatre, built to the great architect’s surviving design, which will be used for concerts, poetry readings, 17th century plays, lectures and recitals; a small Cinema and Lecture Hall running regular film and television programmes and fmally a Grand Piazza.
+The focus is of course the Globe Theatre itself but also on site is an Education Centre; an audio-visual archive & library; the Sam Wanamaker Playhouse -an elegant and indoor Jacobean theatre, apart from early modern plays is also used for concerts, poetry readings, lectures and recitals; a small Cinema and Lecture Hall running regular film and television programmes and finally a Grand Piazza.